-1. The Legal and Technical Commission may from time to time issue recommendations of a technical or administrative nature for the guidance of
+1. The Legal and Technical Commission may from time to time issue recommendations of a technical or administrative nature for the guidance of contractors to assist them in the implementation of the rules, regulations and procedures of the Authority.

 2. The full text of such recommendations shall be reported to the Council.
 Should the Council find that a recommendation is inconsistent with the intent and purpose of these Regulations, it may request that the recommendation be modified or withdrawn.